jdp9675/UG54/_sources/chapters/intro.md

 **The remaining chapters were developed for the course and are free to use with proper reference**

-This text was originally developed for the University of Rochester course  Fin 418: Quantitative Investing with Python.
+This text is intended  for NYU STERN course UG 54: Data Driven Investing with Python.

 The contents of this book are licensed under the following license: